 On July 1, 2018, the Company retained the services of Jeanny So Consulting to assist the Company in its investor relations and corporate development activities.
-The agreement has been extended until June 30, 2023.
+The agreement has been extended until March 31, 2024.
 Compensation consists of stock options and a monthly fee.

-In May 2023, Carolina Rush retained the services of Red Cloud Securities Inc. to provide market stabilization and liquidity services for its TSX Venture Exchange listing.
-The initial term of the agreement is three months with an option to renew monthly thereafter.
+In May 2023, Carolina Rush retained the services of Red Cloud Securities Inc. to provide market stabilization and liquidity services for its TSX Venture Exchange listing on a monthly basis.